Join a leading group of donors who share your passion for supporting Norfolk

 - £1,500 annually for individuals or £125 per month/£375 per quarter

 - £1,750 annually for businesses or £146 per month/£437.50 per quarter.

-As a Norfolk 100 member you are invited to our full event programme giving you the opportunity to learn about the vital community support you have given and to meet with fellow philanthropists who share your passion for supporting Norfolk.
+As a member you will be invited to our full event programme giving you the opportunity to learn about the vital community support you have given and to meet with fellow philanthropists who share your passion for making Norfolk a better place.
 You will also receive regular updates on how you have made a difference.

 “At Rostrons, we believe it is vital to support your community and all feel passionate about putting back.
 That is why we decided to become a member of the Norfolk 100 in 2011.
 The foundation provides an excellent hub to professionally manage donations, identify those with the greatest need within Norfolk and direct resources accordingly.
 With so many small charities competing for donations, the Foundation is able to work collaboratively across multiple charities to get the best outcomes for those intended to benefit.”

 Become a Norfolk 100 member